top of page

 OUR PROGRAMS

 We believe that people impacted by a disability should have the opportunity to be a part of a thriving community - a place to belong, a place to be accepted.
-Our programs focus on providing support and enrichment in 4 areas: schools, group homes, community, and churches.
+Our programs focus on providing

 In the Schools